gschool-blue-ocean/admissions-hub/README.md

 #### Archived cohort video presentations:

 ##### MCSP-13

 https://drive.google.com/file/d/19QuyGSSvIyi1YNiG9edoqgczmRQngQzu/view?usp=share_link

-### todo
+## TODO

 - For the puppeteer folder, completed six different tests, all working.
   What needs to be completed are test that tests the other features that were implemented.